VII.D. Sexual Harassment and Sexual Violence Policy

 Sexual harassment may include incidents between any members of the BSC community, including staff, student employees, members, and non-member or non-employee participants in BSC programs (e.g., vendors, contractors, and visitors).
-Sexual harassment may occur in hierarchical relationships, between peers, or between individuals of the same sex or opposite sex.
+Sexual harassment may occur in hierarchical relationships, between peers, or between any other individuals.

 Sexual Violence is defined as physical sexual acts engaged without the consent of the other person or when the other person is unable to consent to the activity.
 Sexual violence includes sexual assault, rape, battery, and sexual coercion; domestic violence; dating violence; and stalking (see definitions below).

 Sexual Assault is defined as engaging in sexual intercourse with any person without that person’s consent or when the other person is unable to consent to the activity.
-Sexual intercourse is the penetration, however slight, of the vagina, or anus with any object or body part and of the mouth with a sexual body part or sexual object.
+Sexual contact is vaginal, oral, or anal intercourse or penetration, however slight, of the vagina, or anus with any object or body part and of the mouth with a sexual body part or any other object.
 The activity or conduct may include physical force, violence, threat, or intimidation, ignoring the objections of the other person, causing the other person’s intoxication or incapacitation through the use of drugs or alcohol, or taking advantage of the other person’s incapacitation (including voluntary intoxication).

 Sexual Misconduct is defined as the act of making sexual contact with the intimate body part of another person without that person's consent.
-Intimate body parts include the sexual organs, the anus, the groin or buttocks of any person, or the breasts of a female.
+Intimate body parts include the sexual organs, the anus, the groin or buttocks of any person, or the breasts.